intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer/maintainer-drm-misc.rst

   pull request, to resync with all the late driver submissions during the merge window.

+* Cherry-pick commits (using ``dim cherry-pick``) that are present in existing branch (e.g: `drm-misc-next`) to a different branch (e.g: `drm-misc-fixes`).
+  This will not only cherry-pick the commit but also add some metadata such as the cherry-picked commit SHA-1 hash.
+Also checks if there were any following commits in that branch that referenced the cherry-picked commit.
+It is useful to avoid missing any follow-up fixes for the commit being cherry-picked.

 * Last resort fallback for applying patches, in case all area expert committers are somehow unavailable.